 Staring at or operating your cell phone for a long period of time can induce headaches and tired eyes.
 There is a short wavelength blue light that cell phones emit that the cornea and lens cannot filter.

-The blue light and other types of screen also cause eye strain and pain so when you experience any of these vision problems, it’s very imperative that you minimize your use of cell phone and generally take a break from its frequently usage.
+The blue light and other types of screens also cause eye strain and pain so when you experience any of these vision problems, it’s very imperative that you minimize your use of cell phones and generally take a break from its frequent usage.